zhengqu-x/IPALM/readme.txt

 ==================================================

-- The folder IPALM/ contains the C++ code implementing the following four algorithms:
+- The folder IPALM/ contains the C++ code implementing the following five algorithms:

 a.
 IPALM_APPROX
 b.
 IPALM_Katyusha
 c.
 SMART_CD
 d.
 ASGARD_DL
+e.
+LADMM

 Please open IPALM/readme.txt for more explanation about the structure of the code.

-- The folder datas/ contains 18 datasets news20scale2, rcv1, rcv2, rcv1mc, news20binary, news20binary_bp, ijcnn1, w4a, w6a, w7a, w8a, a7a, a8a, a9a, real-sim, covtype, downloaded or modified from https://www.csie.ntu.edu.tw/~cjlin/libsvm/; qcqp1, qcqp2, generated randomly,  that are used in our experiments.
+- The folder datas/ contains 20 datasets news20scale2, rcv1, rcv2, rcv1mc, news20binary, news20binary_bp, ijcnn1, w4a, w6a, w7a, w8a, a7a, a8a, a9a, real-sim, covtype, downloaded or modified from https://www.csie.ntu.edu.tw/~cjlin/libsvm/; qcqp1, qcqp2, qcqp3, qcqp4, generated randomly, that are used in our experiments.
 Since real-sim is too large to upload, readers need to download it by themselves and save it as matrix_realsim.
 Datasets news20binary, news20binary_bp and covtype are zip files.
 So readers need unzip them before running the following commands.
+Since qcqp3 and qcqp4 are too large to upload, readers can generate the datasets randomly by qcqp_generate.m.
+For detalied instruction, please refer to the readme.txt in folder CVX/.

 - The folder MATLAB_code/ contains the Matlab code used to generate plots.